 When I was a child, we lived in a small stone house not far from the town of Tuckahoe.
 88 Lawrence Avenue was the address.
 I loved this house and I dream of it still.

-Right off of the kitchen there was a winter garden which had been added to the back of the house, with windows overlooking a rock wall out back where my parents would hide Easter Eggs and firecrackers.
+Right off of the kitchen there was a winter garden which had been added to the back of the house, with windows overlooking a rock wall out back where my parents would hide Easter Eggs and firecrackers - not simultaneously, of course.
 The dreamy morning sun would glaze over the cool slate tiles, and I often preferred to play on the floor as opposed to my playpen, which was pushed up against my father's piano on the left side of the room.

-It was in the safety of this warm and friendly place, that I would learn many of my earliest and most profound lessons about life.
-My mother used to hang a red wooden swing for me in the doorway that led to the kitchen.
+It was in the safety of this warm and friendly place that I would learn many of my earliest and most profound lessons about life.
+My mother had hung a red wooden swing for me in the doorway that led to the kitchen.
 This way she could watch me while she enjoyed her morning coffee.

-Little did I realize at the time, but this scene would in some way replay itself over and over again throughout my life in the struggle for acknowledgment as an artist, as a woman, and as a compassionate human being...and somehow, I wouldn't have it any other way.
-The emotional echo of this childhood experience has provided me with the stregnth of will to circumvent the seemingly insurmountable obstacles I have encountered along my path.
+Little did I realize at the time that this scene would in some way replay itself over and over again throughout my life in the struggle for acknowledgment as an artist, as a woman, and as a compassionate human being...and somehow, I wouldn't have it any other way.
+The emotional echo of this childhood experience has provided me with the strength of will to circumvent the seemingly insurmountable obstacles I have encountered along my path.

 My nephew sent me this photo of the winter garden after reading my story.
 It is just as I remember!
 My brother is the little boy in the foreground, looking into the camera.
 That's my mother, pointing at the photographer...which must have been my father...and I am the baby being held by my grandmother, on the left.